Does Ammonia Cause Hair Loss

 If you’re looking for a hair care product that is free of ammonia, you may be wondering if it is actually better for your hair.
 Ammonia is a common ingredient in many hair care products, including shampoo, conditioner, and hair dye.
 However, some people are concerned about the potential health risks associated with exposure to ammonia.

 So, what are the benefits of using an ammonia-free hair care product?
 First of all, it’s important to note that there is no evidence to suggest that exposure to low levels of ammonia found in hair care products poses any health risk.
-In fact, the Cosmetic Ingredient Review (CIR) has determined that ammonium laureth sulfate and ammonium lauryl sulfate – two ingredients commonly used in shampoo – are safe for use in cosmetics.
+In fact, the Cosmetic Ingredient Review (CIR) has determined that ammonium Lauretha sulfate and ammonium lauryl sulfate – two ingredients commonly used in shampoo – are safe for use in cosmetics.

 That being said, some people prefer to avoid exposure to any chemicals, including ammonia.
-Ammonia-free hair care products are available on the market and these products can be just as effective as those containing ammonia.
+Ammonia-free hair care products are available on the market, and these products can be just as effective as those containing ammonia.
 If you’re concerned about exposure to chemicals in beauty products, opting for an ammonia-free option may give you peace of mind.

 Conclusion

 No, ammonia does not cause hair loss.
 Ammonia is a common ingredient in hair care products, and it can actually help to improve the condition of your hair.
 However, if you are using products that contain high levels of ammonia, you may experience some irritation or dryness.
+If this occurs, you should discontinue use of the product and consult your doctor.